Comparing skill of historical rainfall data based monsoon rainfall prediction in India with NWP forecasts: Data and Experiments

-\item \textbf{NWP+:} We combine the NWP forecasts from the re-aligned set and the 4 neighbouring grids using a deep neural network, which is trained to minimize the error between the forecast and IMD ground truth for the particular grid.
+\item \textbf{NWP+:} We combine the NWP forecasts at the target grid and the 4 neighbouring grids using a deep neural network, which is trained to minimize the error between the forecast and IMD ground truth for the particular grid.
 The resulting forecast is called NWP+ prediction.
-The model here is trained from 2011 to 2020 and test forecasts are generated for 2021 and 2022.
+The model here is trained from 2011 to 2020 and test forecasts are generated for 2021 - 2023.
+While using 4 surrounding grids improves the forecasts somewhat, we did not see further improvement with a higher number of grids.

-\item \textbf{NWP+DL-HD:} We combine the DL-HD forecasts, and the NWP forecasts of the 5 grids, to generate an ensemble forecast for each grid.
+\item \textbf{Ensemble:} We combine the DL-HD + Covariates forecasts, and the HRES and NCEP forecasts of the 5 grids, to generate an ensemble forecast for each grid.
 This is done using a deep neural network.
-The models here are trained from $2011-2020$, and forecasts are generated for $2021$ and $2022$.
+The models here are trained from 2011-2020, and forecasts are generated for 2021-2023.

-\item \textbf{Persistence:} This is a naive forecast which estimates the rainfall on day $d+1$ and the average of rainfall in days $d+1, d+2$ and $d+3$ as the observed rainfall on day $d$ for each grid. \end{enumerate}
+\end{enumerate} We also use the following simpler baselines to benchmark our models against: \begin{enumerate} \item \textbf{Persistence:} This is a naive forecast which estimates the rainfall on day $d+1$ and the average of rainfall in days $d+1, d+2$ and $d+3$ as the observed rainfall on day $d$ for each grid.
+This is reported for the period 2012-2023.

+\item \textbf{Climatological mean:} This baseline estimates rainfall by computing the mean rainfall for the same calendar day across all previous years (1901--2011).
+It captures long-term seasonal trends and is used to benchmark model performance against historical averages.

+\item \textbf{Rolling mean (20 Days):} This baseline forecasts rainfall as the average rainfall over the preceding 20 days for each grid point.
+It captures recent trends and smooths short-term variability but does not incorporate spatial or seasonal context.

+\item \textbf{AR(1) - Temporal linear model:} This autoregressive baseline uses only the previous day's rainfall value at each grid point to forecast the next day's rainfall.
+A simple linear regression model is fit using this single temporal lag as input.

+\item \textbf{AR(5) + spatial grids - spatiotemporal linear model:} This extends the autoregressive approach by incorporating the past 5 days of rainfall data for each grid point along with its four immediate neighboring grid points (up, down, left, right).
+A linear regression model is trained using this spatiotemporal input.